skywalker-dell/CV/index.md

 Algorithm Department Leader<br>

 - Designed a detection algorithm for a specific target and deployed it on Jetson TX2 (150+ fps for a 640*480 image, 98% callback and almot 100% precision)
-- Applied the extended Kalman filter to fliter the identified target coordinates and predict motion
+- Applied the extended Kalman filter to state estimation and motion prediction

 Deputy Captain<br>